 While some cars make it possible for you to switch your key off, there are ways you can do this without having a fancy manufacturer.
 For example, you can invest in a ‘faraday pouch’.

 Simple being wary of where you park your car can often make a huge difference.
-If you don’t have a driveway or private garage, then making sure you park in a well-lit area which is relatively populated can put thieves off of targeting your car.
+If you don’t have a driveway or private garage, then making sure you park in a well-lit area that is relatively populated can put thieves off of targeting your car.

 *This article contains affiliate links, which means we may receive a commission on any sales of products or services we write about.
 This article was written completely independently.